grafana/grafana-vs-code-extension/README.md

 ## Extension Settings

-* `gitit.URL`: Set the URL of the grafana instance your dashboard lives on.
+* `gitit.URL`: Set the URL of the grafana instance you want to open the dashboard in.
 Defaults to 'http://localhost:3000'.
 * `gitit.cookie`: Set value of an active `grafana_session` cookie.
+Defaults to empty string.

 ## Known Issues